Deepdene Bears Website

 - Adobe Illustrator 10

-- Microsoft FrontPage 2003, to build some page
+- Microsoft FrontPage 2003, to build some page elements

 - WS_FTP for Windows

-Jaguar PC was chosen to host the web site.
+Jaguar PC was chosen to host the website.
 They were

 running